anywhichway/benchtest/README.md

 # Usage

-Whenever you do performance tests, if the code will ever be used in a browser, we recommend you test across ALL browsers and not use Node.js results as a proxy.
+Whenever you do performance tests, if the code will ever be used in a browser, we recommend you test across ALL browsers and not use Node.js results as a proxy for the browser.
 Node.js performance results are rarely the same as browsers results.
-For brwoesers, we generally find Chrome fastest, Firefox next and Edge a distant third despite Microsoft's claims that Edge is the fastest.
-Node.js frequently lags behind the browsers and can vary dramatically from version to version.
+For browsers, we generally find Chrome fastest and Firefox next and older versions of Edge a distant third despite Microsoft's claims that Edge is the fastest.
+Newer versions of Edge use the v8 engine and are likely to be close to Chrome for non-DOM operations.
+Node.js frequently lags behind the browsers in the V8 engine it uses and can vary dramatically from version to version.
+This being said, browser vendors also reduce the precision of the timers used to help reduce their cyber attack surface, so you should also not use browsers as a proxy for you server environment.

 See the test in the `test` directory for an example of how to use.